gregives/gregives.co.uk/contents/blog/my-markdown-it-configuration.md

 ## The Configuration

 I've been slowly tinkering with my configuration and I'll keep updating this blog post as I change it.
-I'll explain everything in the configuration, but before I do that, here's the whole configuration:
+In this short blog post I'll explain everything in the configuration, but before I do that, here's the whole thing:

 ```js
 const hljs = require('highlight.js')